Trade Federation Charter

 Enactment of legislation shall be a unilateral power of the Viceroy, which shall include the discretion to determine how proposed statutes will be enacted, be it immediately or upon the passage of time after public announcement of pending enactment.

 Upon enactment, the Chief Justice of the Trade Federation will be tasked with amending, adding or revoking the statute to the appropriate authorized Code of the Trade Federation.
 Upon completion of incorporation of any new statute, the Chief Justice will present the revised Code of the Trade Federation to the Cabinet.
-After presentation of the revised Code of the Trade Federation, the Cabinet must reach a simple majority vote to accept the revised Code of the Trade Federation.
-If a simple majority vote is not reached, the Chief Justice will revise and present the Code again until the Cabinet reaches a simple majority vote.
+After presentation of the revised Code of the Trade Federation, the voting Cabinet members must reach a simple majority vote to accept the revised Code of the Trade Federation.
+If a simple majority vote is not reached, the Chief Justice will revise and present the Code again until the voting Cabinet members reaches a simple majority vote.
 Statutes shall be deemed enacted, in full force and effect and binding on the citizens of the Trade Federation and associated members upon the passage of the revised Code and its re- posting in the Laws section of the Trade Federation website.

 Article IX.
 Acts of the Trade Federation